DHTMLX/docs-suite/docs/popup/api/popup_aftershow_event.md

 @signature: {'afterShow: (node: HTMLElement) => void;'}

 @params:
-- node 		HTMLElement		 the container a popup is placed in
+`node: HTMLElement` - the container a popup is placed in

 @example:
 popup.events.on("AfterShow", function(element){